shmuelzon/home-assistant-floor-plan/README.md

   images
 * Sensitivity - [1, 100] The degree by which two pixels need to be different from one another to be taken into account for the generated overlay image
-* Version - In order to avoid image caching by the browser, use a different value here for each time you deploy a render to Home Assistant
 * Output directory - The location on your PC where the floor plan images and YAML will be saved